Image Source: BU Today |

 In Tap Water Pesticides Linked to Allergies, Sydney Lupkin states the following:

-"The number of children and teens with food or digestive allergies in the United States has increased 18 percent between 1997 and 2007, according to a 2008 study by the Centers for Disease Control and Prevention.
+This new study is not implying that food allergies and asthma are only derived from pesticide exposure in water.
+There are a myriad of other issues at hand, including a proper diet, but there may be a very strong link to the fact that our water contamination is really affecting the immune and digestive system of a new generation."The number of children and teens with food or digestive allergies in the United States has increased 18 percent between 1997 and 2007, according to a 2008 study by the Centers for Disease Control and Prevention.
 That's about 3 million people under 18 years old.
 Eggs, fish, milk, peanuts, shellfish, soy, tree nuts, and wheat make up 90 percent of food allergies, according to the CDC report.
 Symptoms can range from mouth tingling to anaphylaxis, which is the swelling of the throat and tongue and can lead to death."

 Here's a really crappy video with really great information on this subject: